cjdelisle/cjdns/README_AF.md

 ### 6. Get in IRC

-Welcome to the network!
+Welkom na die netwerk!
 You're now a network administrator.
 There are responsibilities which come with being a network administrator which include being available in case there is something wrong with your equipment.
 You should stay on [IRC](#community) so that people can reach you.